The Wonderful World of Camping

 10 Tips for Camping in Bear Country

-1.)
-Check the campsite for evidence of recent bear activity such as: tracks, claw marks, logs that are pulled apart or scat.
+1. Check the campsite for evidence of recent bear activity such as tracks, claw marks, and logs that are pulled apart or scat.
 These signs likely mean that a bear is visiting this site frequently because it has found food at some point.
 Choose another site.

-3.)
-Store food and other attractants properly.
-There are 3 recommended ways to store food and other attractants.
+3. Store food and other attractants properly.
+There are three recommended ways to store food and other attractants.

 - Suspended at least 15 feet off the ground AND 4 feet out from the vertical support.
 (See diagram below.)